 3) Rationalise products

-Wherever possible, utility firms should work with their suppliers to rationalise the products and tools they use.
+Wherever possible, utility companies should work with their suppliers to review and rationalise the products they use.
 It’s not unknown for several engineers working across various sites to have a number of different brands of power drill or spanner sets, which are at different price points but do exactly the same job.

-"Utility firms should work with suppliers to rationalise the products and tools they use"Damian Wynne, Industry Sector Manager, RS Components
+"Utility companies should work with suppliers to review and rationalise the products they use"Chris Cruise, Industry Sector Manager, RS

 By rationalising these with your supplier, you can agree a set of products required and allow these to be ordered as and when needed, also putting controls on the products that can be purchased by the end users.
 It may not seem significant, but by going through this process across your entire indirect procurement spend there are significant savings to be made, which can be passed on to customers or reinvested in infrastructure.

-The challenges of managing this Indirect category are also explored in depth in the 2020 Indirect Procurement Report - Evolution of MRO, jointly produced by RS Components and the Chartered Institute of Procurement & Supply (CIPS).
+The challenges and opportunities for managing the Indirect category of supplies for MRO, are also explored in depth in the 2022 Indirect Procurement Report, jointly produced by RS the Chartered Institute of Procurement & Supply.